Head of Faculty and Director of Music Mrs A Green

 Regular trips to musical performances, workshops to develop compositional skills and multiple performance opportunities in front of a wider audience, both at the school and in the community.

 Grade 6 in GCSE Music.
-You should also ideally be at least Grade 5 in your instrument and have taken Grade 5 theory.
-Students who have not taken GCSE Music will be considered but will be assessed on an individual basis.
+You should also ideally be at least Grade 5 in your instrument and have taken Grade 5 Theory.